at-internet/atinternet-js-smarttag-performance/README.md

 `<script src="performance.js" type="text/javascript"></script>`

 ##Action
-This plugin will add a new parameter in the AT Internet Tracker hit, called "perf=".
-This parameter is a JSON serialized to String, built as follows :
+This plugin will add an attribute in the AT Internet Tracker custom object.
+This parameter is a JSON object, built as follows :
 ```
 {
 	"navigationStart":0,